open-goal/jak-disassembler/README.md

 The majority of GOAL types have a compiler-generated `inpsect` method which prints their fields.
 We should detect these methods in the previous function name guessing step, and then read through them to determine the data layout of the type.

-## Basic Block Finding

-We should analyze branch and jump instructions to determine the basic blocks.

 ## Control Flow Analysis